TAKE IT DOWN Act: Related legislation

+SHIELD Act

-Senator Klobuchar had introduced, beginning in 2022, the Stopping Harmful Image Exploitation and Limiting Distribution (SHIELD Act), which would bolster law enforcement tools to investigate and charge those that publish NCII with harsher penalties for NCII related to minors.
+Senator Klobuchar had introduced, beginning in 2022, the Stopping Harmful Image Exploitation and Limiting Distribution (SHIELD) Act, which would bolster law enforcement tools to investigate and charge those that publish NCII with harsher penalties for NCII related to minors.
 The bill had passed through the Senate in 2024, but failed to pass through the House, but Klobuchar since reintroduced the bill in the Senate in February 2025.